oceanprotocol/docs/discover/faq.md

 There are a wide host of technical, business and cultural barriers to overcome before volume sales can scale.
 Blockchain and crypto technology is relatively new and adopted by a niche group of enthusiasts.
 On top, the concept of a Data Economy is still nascent.
 Data buyers are generally restricted to data scientists, researchers or large corporations, while data providers are mainly corporations and government entities.
 The commercialization of data is still novel and the processes are being developed and refined. ⁣

+(again, its another duplicate answer of the same question asked in a different form, should be removed)
 </details>

 <details>

 <summary>What are the updates regarding data unions in the Ocean ecosystem?
-Regarding the value-creation loops for users in the last mile, I'm curious to know how the team intends to unlock this economic opportunity for users beyond data scientists.
+Regarding the value-creation loops for users in the last mile,how the team intends to unlock this economic opportunity for users beyond data scientists.
 Specifically, how do you plan to enable users to earn from their data?</summary>

 We operate as a protocol, providing tools for others to create valuable projects.
 As a result, our team is not currently focused on developing a data union directly.
 However, there are individuals and groups leveraging Ocean technology to construct data unions.
 An illustrative example is found [here](https://www.dataunion.app/).

+(we should remove this question as its not directly related to us and creates a negative distraction)

 </details>